danui/repoman/README.md

 A utility for performing bulk operations on multiple Git clones or Subversion checkouts.

+## Installation

+Copy the `repoman` script to a directory listed on your `PATH` environment variable.
+Or invoke it directly.

 ## Usage Examples

 This section discusses various usage scenarios.
 We leave description of